-As a result of these favorable court rulings and settlement agreements related to the later expiring 2027 salt/polymorph patent directed to the specific sitagliptin salt form of the products, the Company expects that Januvia and Janumet will not lose market exclusivity in the U.S. until May 2026 and Janumet XR will not lose market exclusivity in the U.S. until July 2026, although another non-automatically substitutable form of sitagliptin could be available prior to 2026.
+As a result of these favorable court rulings and settlement agreements related to the later expiring 2027 salt/polymorph patent directed to the specific sitagliptin salt form of the products, the Company expects that Januvia and Janumet will not lose market exclusivity in the U.S. until May 2026 and Janumet XR will not lose market exclusivity in the U.S. until July 2026, although Zydus has received FDA approval for a non-automatically substitutable form of sitagliptin that differs from the form in the Company's sitagliptin products.

 Supplementary Protection Certificates (SPCs) for Janumet expired in April 2023 for the majority of European countries.
 Prior to expiration, generic companies sought revocation of the Janumet SPCs in a number of European countries.
-In February 2022, a Finnish court referred certain questions to the Court of Justice of the European Union (CJEU) that could determine the validity of the Janumet SPCs in Europe, for which an oral hearing was held on March 8, 2023, and an Advocate General Opinion is expected in the third quarter with a decision in the fourth quarter of 2023.
+In February 2022, a Finnish court referred certain questions to the Court of Justice of the European Union (CJEU) that could determine the validity of the Janumet SPCs in Europe, for which an oral hearing was held on March 8, 2023, and an Advocate General Opinion is expected in the fourth quarter of 2023 with a decision in the first quarter of 2024.
 If the CJEU renders a decision that negatively impacts the validity of the Janumet SPCs throughout Europe, generic companies that were prevented from launching products during the SPC period in certain European countries may have an action for damages.
 Those countries include Belgium, Czech Republic, Ireland, Finland, France, Slovakia and Switzerland.
 If the Janumet SPCs are ultimately upheld, the Company has reserved its rights related to the pursuit of damages for those countries where a generic launched prior to expiry of the Janumet SPC.

 Keytruda - The Company filed a complaint against The Johns Hopkins University (JHU) on November 29, 2022, in the U.S. District Court of Maryland.
 This action concerns patents emerging from a joint research collaboration between Merck and JHU regarding the use of pembrolizumab, which Merck sells under the trade name Keytruda.
 Merck and JHU partnered to design and conduct a clinical study administering Keytruda to cancer patients having tumors that had the genetic biomarker known as microsatellite instability-high (MSI-H).
 After the conclusion of the study, JHU secured U.S. patents citing the joint research study.
 Merck alleges that JHU has breached the collaboration agreement by filing and obtaining these patents without informing or involving Merck and then licensing the patents to others.
 Merck therefore brought this action for breach of contract, declaratory judgment of noninfringement, and promissory estoppel.
-JHU answered the complaint on April 13, 2023, denying Merck's claims, and counterclaiming for willful infringement of five issued U.S. patents, including a demand for damages.
+JHU answered the complaint on April 13, 2023, denying Merck's claims, and counterclaiming for willful infringement of nine issued U.S. patents, including a demand for damages.